Marriage Day 25 – Double Confession: How to Respond When Sinned Against

 Therefore, confess your sins to one another and pray for one another, that you may be healed (James 5:16).

-Though Mable forgave Biff, she neglected to tell him that she was sinning against him because of what he did to her.
-Though she understood that it is never right to sin in response to being sinned against, she did sin against Biff—her initial reaction to his sin.
+Biff sinned against Mable, and Mable was hurt.
+Biff asked Mable to forgive him.
+Mable forgave Biff.
+They reconciled—but not really.
+Though Mable forgave Biff, she neglected to tell him that she was sinning against him because of what he had done to her.
+Though she understood that it is never right to sin in response to being sinned against, she did sin against Biff as a response to his sin.

 • Have you ever responded sinfully to your spouse who sinned against you?